Hikaru Ichijyo: Background

 At the end of the Space War I, Hikaru ventured into the ruined Alaska base on Earth and rescued the sole survivor Misa.
 After their reunion, Hikaru told Misa that even though they were probably the only survivors on earth, he was happy as long as the partner was Misa (Episode 27: Love Flows By).

 After Space War I, Hikaru spent 6 months on the Apollo base on the moon as a test pilot for one of the first prototypes of the VF-4 Lightning III variable fighter set to replace the VF-1 Valkyrie.

 After he returned to Earth (Episodes 29 to 36), the love triangle of Misa-Hikaru-Minmay underwent many turns due to Hikaru's inability to be frank with his own feelings.
 As a result, Misa was deeply hurt by Hikaru's lingering feeling for Lynn Minmay.
 However, Hikaru eventually realized that he could not live without Misa after the heartbroken Misa confessed her love for him while bidding farewell to him.

 The two got married on October 10, 2011 and their first daughter Ichijo Miku was born a year later.

 In 2012, Misa and Hikaru were appointed as the Commander of the new SDF-2 Megaroad-01 ship and the Capitan of the ship's escorting Valkyrie group, inaugurating the space colonization chapter in the Macross history.
+When Minmay sits among the thousands of seats in the empty stadium where her last concert was held.
+She walks up the stairs to the stage and plays Angel's Paints on the piano.
+As the music starts up again, she sees Hikaru in a pilot suit.
+He hands her a microphone, right after the costume she wore during the concert appears on her, she is greeted by Misa.

 In 2016, Megaroad-01 lost contact with Earth and Misa, Hikaru, Miku and the ship's crew and citizens (including Lynn Minmay, who remained as their friend and also boarded the ship) were declared missing.